MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-get-pki-certs.md

   > [!NOTE]
   > When you receive your certificates back from your certificate authority, the steps in [Prepare Azure Stack Hub PKI certificates](azure-stack-prepare-pki-certs.md) will need to be completed on the same system!
+  >

-  > Elevation is required to generated Certificate Signing Requests.
-In restricted environments where elevation is not possible, this tool can be used to generate clear text template files containing all the information required for Azure Stack external certificates.
+  > Elevation is required to generate Certificate Signing Requests.
+In restricted environments where elevation is not possible, this tool can be used to generate clear text template files containing all the information required for Azure Stack Hub external certificates.
 Those template files then need to be used on an elevated session to finish the public/private key pair generation.

 ## Generate certificate signing requests for new deployments

 Use these steps to prepare certificate signing requests for new Azure Stack Hub PKI certificates: